 View a list of equivalent courses at UW-Madison.

 If you are not a UW-Madison student, please request a transcript review to confirm completion of prerequisites.

 - Baccalaureate degree from an accredited institution

-- Minimum science and cumulative GPA of 3.20 is required for all applicants.
+- Minimum science and cumulative GPA of 3.20 is recommended for all applicants.